Joey-z-rp/HN_Search/README.md

 ### Note:

 As all the requests are sent from browser, if your browser does not allow cross origin content, you may get `Network request failed` error message.
 To get around this, please use browser plugins such as [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) for Chrome or other similar technologies.

+IE and Edge may not work correctly as they do not support `upgrade-insecure-requests` for `Content-Security-Policy`.

 ## Available Scripts